QionglingLi/LifespanGradient/README.md

 ## III.
 Functional segregation-integration
 **1. Graph theory measures computation**
    The graph theoretical measures on voxel-wise brain networks were executed using the Parallel Graph-theoretical Analysis ([PAGANI toolbox v1.5](https://www.nitrc.org/projects/pagani_toolkit/)).
-The clustering coefficient and path length at the regional-level for all individuals are [here](https://github.com/QionglingLi/LifespanGradient/tree/main/C_FunctionalSegregation-Integration).

 **2. Lifespan growth pattern analyses**
 The lifespan growth pattern of functional segregation and integration were characterized using the same procedures as the functional gradient at global and regional levels ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/GrowthPattern/Lifespan_growth_axis.m)).
-The fitted growth of clustering coefficient and 1/Lp for all vertices are [here](https://github.com/QionglingLi/LifespanGradient/tree/main/C_FunctionalSegregation-Integration).

 ## IV.
 Structural hierarchies
 **1.Geometric distance**
 The boundaries of cortical vertices with the top and bottom gradient values were highlighted on the cortical surface using [plotSurfaceROIBoundary v1.0.1](https://github.com/StuartJO/plotSurfaceROIBoundary).
 Geometric distance between any two vertices is computed as the shortest path between them on the triangle surface mesh using the wb_command -surface-geodesic-distance implemented in [Connectome Workbench v1.5.0](https://www.humanconnectome.org/software/connectome-workbench).
 The geometric distance was computed on the mid-thickness surface in the fsaverage_LR32k native space.

 **2.Cortical thickness**
 The cortical thickness was computed between the white and pial surfaces in native space.
 For each vertex, the shortest distance of that vertex to any other vertex on the other surface was found.
 Those shortest distances from pial to white surface and from white to pial surface then averaged to compute the cortical thickness.
 This process was implemented in the [HCP pipeline v4.4.0-rc-MOD-e7a6af9](https://github.com/Washington-University/HCPpipelines/releases) The cortical thickness for each participant was resampled from native space to fsaverage_LR32k space and then to fsaverage4 space using [power tools](https://github.com/MICA-MNI/micaopen/blob/master/mica_powertools/mica_crossTemplateNN.m).
-The cortical thickness resampled to the fsaverage4 space at the regional-level for all individuals are [here](https://github.com/QionglingLi/LifespanGradient/tree/main/D_StructuralHierarchies).

 **3.Intracortical myelination**
 The intracortical myelination was estimated within the accurate, high-resolution cortical ribbon volume produced during the preprocessing pipeline.
 The T1-weighted image is divided by the aligned T2-weigthed image within voxels between the white and pial surfaces implemented in the [HCP pipeline v4.4.0-rc-MOD-e7a6af9](https://github.com/Washington-University/HCPpipelines/releases).
-The intracortical myelination resampled to the fsaverage4 space for all individuals are [here](https://github.com/QionglingLi/LifespanGradient/tree/main/D_StructuralHierarchies).

 **4.Lifespan growth pattern analyses**
 The lifespan growth pattern of structural attributes were characterized using the same procedures as the functional gradient at global and regional levels ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/GrowthPattern/Lifespan_growth_axis.m)).
-The fitted growth of the cortical thikness and intracortical myelination are [here](https://github.com/QionglingLi/LifespanGradient/tree/main/D_StructuralHierarchies).

 ## V. Cognitive spectrum
 **1.NeuroSynth-based meta-analysis**
 The cortical regions were divided into 20 bins along the S-A axis and projected to the MNI volume space using the [BrainStat toolbox v0.4.2](https://github.com/MICA-MNI/Brainstat).
-The functional decoding meta-analysis was performed using code from [Margulies et al., PNAS 2016](https://github.com/NeuroanatomyAndConnectivity/gradient_analysis/blob/master/05_metaanalysis_neurosynth.ipynb) at both the [group-level](https://github.com/QionglingLi/LifespanGradient/blob/main/E_CognitiveSpectrumAnalysis/decoding_results_group.zip) and [individual-level](https://github.com/QionglingLi/LifespanGradient/blob/main/E_CognitiveSpectrumAnalysis/decoding_results_individual.txt).
+The functional decoding meta-analysis was performed using code from [Margulies et al., PNAS 2016](https://github.com/NeuroanatomyAndConnectivity/gradient_analysis/blob/master/05_metaanalysis_neurosynth.ipynb) at both the group-level and individual-level.

 **2.Compute spectrum distribution measures**
 The mean width across terms and Spearman’s correlation for each group and each inidividal were computed to meausre the distribution of the cognitive spectrum distribution ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/E_CognitiveSpectrumAnalysis/CognitiveSpectrumMeasures.m)).